Online Learning-Enhanced High Order Adaptive Safety Control

-Next, we discuss tuning fragility, strong dependence on assumptions, and limited expressiveness of the HO-aCBF baseline.
-We tune the gains $\kappa$ and $\Gamma$ in the HO-aCBF controller, and provide a strong assumption of the knowledge matrix $Y(\mathbf{x})$.
-In Fig.~\ref{fig:qualitative_hoacbf_analysis} (left), the controller is executed in the ``Attractive" experiment.
-Note that a small $\Gamma=(1e\!-\!5)\mathbf{I}$, a large $\Gamma=\mathbf{I}$, or a constant matrix $Y(\mathbf{x})=[\mathbf{0}_{3\times 3};-\mathbf{I}_{3\times 3}]$ (no knowledge) all lead to a quickly degenerated performance of the HO-aCBF controller and result in significant safety violations.
-In Fig.~\ref{fig:qualitative_hoacbf_analysis} (right), we use the tuned HO-aCBF controller and increase its history stack $\mathcal{Q}_{\mathrm{train}}$ to $5\unit{s}$ and $15\unit{s}$ (a long history stack invalidates the desired control frequency, so we freeze the simulation when computing the control).
-However, the controller cannot utilize the long history and still presents significant safety violations.
-These prominent drawbacks---fragility to gains tuning, reliance on strong knowledge, and limited expressiveness in recognizing the pattern of a long horizon history stack---make it secondary compared to our approach when exposed to time-varying model perturbations.
+Next, we discuss tuning fragility, strong dependence on assumptions, and limitation on expressiveness and allowed data size of the HO-aCBF baseline.
+We tune $\kappa$ and $\Gamma$, and provide a strong assumption of the knowledge matrix $Y(\mathbf{x})$.
+Fig.~\ref{fig:qualitative_hoacbf_analysis} (left) shows controllers' performance in the ``Attractive" experiment.
+Note that a small $\Gamma=(1e\!-\!5)\mathbf{I}$, a large $\Gamma=\mathbf{I}$, or a constant matrix $Y(\mathbf{x})=[\mathbf{0}_{3\times 3};-\mathbf{I}_{3\times 3}]$ leads to a degenerated performance of HO-aCBFs.
+In Fig.~\ref{fig:qualitative_hoacbf_analysis} (right), we increase the history stack of a tuned HO-aCBF controller to $5\unit{s}$ and $15\unit{s}$ (a large history stack significantly slows down the control step, so we freeze the simulation when computing the HO-aCBF control).
+We show the controller runtime and neural network training time in Table~\ref{table:runtime}.
+However, the controller cannot utilize more data and safety violations preserved.
+These prominent drawbacks---fragility to tuning, strong assumption, and limited expressiveness in pattern recognition and allowed history window---make it secondary compared to our approach.